Non-contact temperature measurement on metal surfaces via infrared

 The infrared radiation array

 Each body, with a temperature above the absolute zero of 0 K (-273.15°C) emits an electromagnetic radiation from its surface which is proportional to its intrinsic temperature.
 The infrared radiation array covers only a limited part within the total electromagnetic radiation array.
 It starts at the visible range of about 0.78 μm and ends at wavelengths of approximately 1000 μm.
 Wavelengths ranging from 0.7 to 14 μm are important for infrared temperature measurement.
-Above these wavelengths the energy level is so low, that detectors are not sensitive enough to detect them as you can see in the illustration below.
+Above these wavelengths the energy level is so low, that detectors are not sensitive enough to detect them as you can see in the illustration.

 The radiation of the body penetrates the atmosphere and can be focused on a detector element with the help of a lens.
 The detector element generates an electrical signal proportional to the radiation.
 This signal is amplified and, using successive digital signal processing, is transformed into an output signal proportional to the object temperature.
 The measuring value can be shown on a display or released as a signal.